nirfadel/Veritone/README.md

    - Using immutable data properties on BillingRecord
  3. BillingDSChallenge -
     Implement Top K solution:
 	Aggregation:
 			- Iterate all BillingRecord objects to calculate total amount for each customer usinf HashMap
-			- Space: O(m) where m is number of unique cusomers
+			- Time: O(n) Space: O(m) where m is number of unique cusomers
         Selection:
 			- Use min heap with priority queue for getting top K customers
-		Result:
+			  Time: O(m log k) for all customers
-     			- Extract the results from heap in reverse order
+	Result: Extract the results from heap in reverse order

 	- This solution efficient for large datasets because:
 		- We need to scan billing records once
 	        - The heap maintains always just k elments and not all data